tonyta/active_model_serializers_matchers/README.md

   has_many :items, serializer: ProductSerializer end

-RSpec.describe ShoppingCartSerializer, type: :serializer do subject { described_class }
+RSpec.describe ShoppingCartSerializer, :type => :serializer do
+  subject { described_class }
   it { should have_many(:items).serialized_with(ProductSerializer) }
   it { should have_many(:items).serialized_with(SoupCanSerializer) }